zhxie/ikago/README.md

 `-log path`: (Optional) Log.

+`-monitor port`: (Optional) Port for monitoring.
+If this value is set, IkaGo will server HTTP server on `localhost:port` and print statistics on it.

 ### Client options

 `-publish addresses`: (Optional) ARP publishing address.
 If this value is set, IkaGo will reply ARP request as it owns the specified address which is not on the network, also called proxy ARP.